srlynch1/cas-socialabs/_solutions/implementing extensibility.rst

     return outputs

-1. Create a subscription for the compute pre-provisioning event
+1. Create a subscription for the compute pre-allocation event
 2. Enable blocking on subscription
 3. Configure an additional property on the blueprint named ``newName`` and enter your new machine name